Jorge Lorenzo returns to MotoGP as Yamaha test driver - The Media Times

 Ducati switch

-Lorenzo has had two difficult seasons in 2015 after winning his last title in 2015.
+Lorenzo went through two difficult seasons in 2015 after winning his last title in 2015.
 With Yamaha its last world title in 2015.

 He then gave the Ducati the privilege of forgetting in 2017, where he failed to win the first race in the first race without failing in one race.